kaotisk-hund/arching-kaos-generic/README.md

 # arching-kaos-generic

-Index of links, sort of sitemap or directory.
+Index of links, sort of sitemap or directory for the arching-kaos project instance.

 ## Clone the repo
 `git clone https://github.com/kaotisk-hund/arching-kaos-generic`